Dig Deeper - Finding the elusive Count von Spee

 Shortly after, after Japan entered the war allied with Britain, von Spee knew he could not take on the might of the Japanese navy, so the German fleet headed for the coast of South America.
 Only the Emden was left on patrol in waters to the north of Australia.
 Later in the year, on 9 November, she was sunk by Sydney.

 The Admiralty ordered attacks on Germany’s Pacific territories to disable and capture radio-stations.
 The Australian Naval and Military Expeditionary Force (AN&MEF), departed from Sydney on 19 August 1914.
 Four Australians lost their lives in the action that followed in New Britain.
-A month later, in the same area, the Australian submarine, HMAS AE1, was lost with all hands in mysterious circumstances. disappeared without a trace, taking with her thirty-five British and Australian submariners.
+A month later, in the same area, the Australian submarine, HMAS AE1, was lost with all hands in mysterious circumstances.
+Disappearing without a trace, it took with her 35 British and Australian submariners.

 But what of Vice Admiral Count von Spee?